-United States income taxes have not been provided on basis differences in foreign subsidiaries of \$6.3 million and \$12.4 million as of June 29, 2012 and July 1, 2011, because of our intention to reinvest these earnings indefinitely.
+United States income taxes have not been provided on basis differences in foreign subsidiaries of \$5.5 million and \$6.3 million as of June 28, 2013 and June 29, 2012, because of our intention to reinvest these earnings indefinitely.
 The residual U.S. tax liability, if such amounts were remitted, would be nominal.

-We entered into a tax sharing agreement with Harris Corporation effective on January 26, 2007, the date of the merger.
-The tax sharing agreement addresses, among other things, the settlement process associated with pre-merger tax liabilities and tax attributes that are attributable to the MCD business when it was a division of Harris Corporation.
-There was no settlement payments recorded in fiscal year 2012, 2011 or 2010.
+We entered into a tax sharing agreement with Harris effective on January 26, 2007, the date of the acquisition of Stratex.
+The tax sharing agreement addresses, among other things, the settlement process associated with pre-merger tax liabilities and tax attributes that are attributable to the Microwave Communication Division when it was a division of Harris.
+There was no settlement payments recorded in fiscal year 2013, 2012 or 2011.